Awarding body: ATHE

 If an international learner does not have formal certification in English, we offer him/her four weeks of free English language classes to enable him/her to meet an appropriate standard in English for this qualification.

-At London School of Social and Management Sciences duration of the ATHE Level 3 Diploma in Applied Statistics is 4 months.
-The School runs three academic sessions in a year.
+At London School of Social and Management Sciences duration of the ATHE Level 3 Diploma in Applied Statistics is 6 months.
+The School runs two academic sessions (September and March) in a year.
 Learners can join any session of their choice and convenience.